 Witnesses and experts may be summoned to appear and be questioned before the judicial body.

-The GTL establishes the obligation of the STA to fully motivate its tax assessments/settlements.
+The GTL establishes the obligation of the STA to fully justify its tax assessments/settlements.

 During the tax administrative procedure, the general rule regarding the burden of proof is that the party asserting its right must prove the relevant supporting facts.
 The burden of proof related to tax benefits or credits falls, therefore, on the taxpayer.